r-ramos2/scalable-ci-cd-pipeline-for-aws-devsecops/README.md

 ## Security Considerations

 This homelab intentionally simplified to run on a single EC2 instance with a public IP for demonstration.
 It demonstrates CI/CD with security tooling integration (SonarQube, Dependency-Check, Trivy) while keeping setup reproducible.
+It is intended for controlled, educational testing rather than production use.
+Never expose production systems without applying the hardening steps below.

 **For production, apply these hardening steps:**